CBreazy/plate-calculator/README.md

     ```

 4. Open your browser and navigate to the local server URL provided by Vite (typically `http://localhost:5173`)

+## Usage Guide

+### Setting Total Weight
+- Use the + and - buttons to adjust in 5lb increments
+- Click the weight number to type a specific value
+- Press Enter or click outside to confirm

+### Adjusting Barbell Weight
+- Click the barbell weight value to edit
+- Enter your custom barbell weight
+- Press Enter or click outside to confirm
+- The calculator automatically ensures total weight stays above barbell weight

 ## Available Scripts